RobotecAI/RobotecGPULidar/README.md

 Git LFS will automatically bootstrap for LFS repositories and dowload all files through the normal `git clone` command.
 Note that the clone command can now take a while as it needs to download all the files, but subsequent updates will be much faster.

+### Checking the installation, troubleshooting

+To verify that your drivers and libraries are correctly installed, do the following:
+*  Run `nvidia-smi` in your command line and see if the output shows the correct version of driver and CUDA (435+, 10.1+)
+*  Check the CUDA compiler: `nvcc -V` in your command line.
+It should show the correct version (10.1+).
+*  Run `locate libnvoptix`.
+It should point to the 435+ version of the library.
+If you uninstalled the old drivers, run `ubdatedb` first.
+*  Run `ls ${OptiX_INSTALL_DIR}` in your terminal.
+It should list directories of your OptiX SDK.
+*  Build OptiX SDK and run `./optixHello` from the `${OptiX_INSTALL_DIR}/SDK/build/bin` directory.
+It should run without error and show green window.

+If all of these work correctly, your environment is likely setup correctly.
+Some problems are solved by restarting your computer (especially after you change/install drivers).

 ### Building (Linux)
 * Install required packages